Udo von Woyrsch: Trials and convictions

-Woyrsch was interned by the British from 1945 to 1948.
+Woyrsch was interned until 1948.
 In 1948, a denazification court sentenced him to 10 years in prison for his membership in the SS, citing his knowledge of the organization's atrocities.
 However, Woyrsch was released early in 1952.
-In 1957, he was sentenced to a further 10 years in prison after being convicted as an accessory to six counts of manslaughter for his role in executions during the Night of the Long Knives, including that of Emil Sembach.
-Woyrsch was released once more in 1960, and died in 1987.
+In 1957, he was sentenced by a court in Osnabrück to a further 10 years in prison after being convicted as an accessory to six counts of manslaughter for his role in the murders during the Night of the Long Knives, including that of Emil Sembach.
+Woyrsch was released once more in 1960, and died in 1983.